OneGov/dev/README.md

     dsn: postgres://user:password@localhost:5432/database

+## Setup OneGov Town

-Now before you can start your server, you need to define a town.
+To use OneGov Town you need to define a town first.
 Run the following command to define a new town (there is currently no way to do it through the web interface).